GrumpyMetalGuy/docker-composer-backer-upper/README.md

 default file contains comments on which configuration options are available.
 The options available are:

 - The backup folder location.
+- A list of docker-compose file exclusions, which will exclude any running docker-compose containers using these filenames.
-- A list of exclusion [regexes](<https://regexr.com/>), which will stop volumes from being backed up if matched.
+- A list of volume exclusion [regexes](<https://regexr.com/>), which will stop volumes from being backed up if matched.
-- A list of inclusion regexes, which will force volumes to be backed up if matched, even if they would be matched by an exclusion.
+- A list of volume inclusion regexes, which will force volumes to be backed up if matched, even if they would be matched by an exclusion.
 - The number of folder backups to keep.

 ## Contributions Welcome!